 TransferWise uses a combination of variable and fixed rates, for example, 0.6 percent of the amount that’s converted plus 1.00 USD.
 Its fees differ for each country.

 TransferGo customers can send money from mainly EU countries, which is fantastic for sending pounds and euros.
 People outside of the EU, however, can only receive money transfers, for example, Americans, Canadians, and Indians.
 TransferWise customers can send and receive a variety of currencies.
 Therefore, TransferWise supports a lot more currencies than TransferGo.

 TransferGo supports single currency transactions.
 For example, someone in Germany can send euros to someone in France.
 TransferWise only supports currency conversions.

-TransferGo’s real-time rates and free money transfer option are excellent for customers.
-On the flip side, their express and standard delivery methods attract £0.99 to £2.99 plus conversion fees of up to 2.2 percent, which can get costly.
-Secondly, TransferGo is of very little use to people outside of Europe, which includes me.
-I hope the folks at TransferGo are working feverishly to support as many currencies as TransferWise to increase their value proposition and competitive edge.
-Taking supported currencies, rates, and fees into account, TransferWise is a tier-one provider despite not having a cost-free option.
-Alternatively, Revolut offers no-fee transactions at mid-market/interbank rates.
+TransferGo’s real-time rates and free money transfers are excellent for customers.
+On the flip side, its express and standard delivery methods cost £0.99 to £2.99 plus conversion fees of up to 2.2 percent, which can get costly.
+Secondly, TransferGo is of very little use to people outside of Europe, where its operations are concentrated.
+To increase its value proposition and competitive edge, it must expand to support as many currencies as TransferWise and other major players.